 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

 The Messaging service enables reliable asynchronous messaging for the EGI infrastructure.
 The current implementation of the Messaging service relies on a Message Broker Network of ActiveMQ services and uses the STOMP protocol for the publication and consumption of messages.

+Figure 5.
+Messaging service architecture

-The new version of the Messaging service is going to replace the STOMP interface with an HTTP interface which will make the implementation of new clients easier and the implementation more robust.
+During the project, we have developed a new version of the Messaging service that is going to replace the STOMP interface with an HTTP one, which will make the implementation of new clients easier and more robust.
 The new ARGO Messaging Service is a real-time messaging service that allows you to send and receive messages between independent applications.

 The ARGO Messaging Service is a Publish/Subscribe Service, which implements the Google PubSub protocol.
-It provides an HTTP API that enables Users/Systems to implement message oriented service using the Publish/Subscribe Model over plain HTTP.
+It provides an HTTP API that enables users/systems to implement a message oriented service using the Publish/Subscribe Model over plain HTTP.
 Publishers are users/systems that can send messages to named-channels called Topics.
 Subscribers are users/systems that create Subscriptions to specific topics and receive messages.

 It supports both push and pull message delivery.
 In push delivery, the Messaging Service initiates requests to your subscriber application to deliver messages.
 In pull delivery, your subscription application initiates requests to the server to retrieve messages.

+Figure 6.
+The new ARGO messaging service

 Integration and dependencies